SeatPlan Logo

 London comes alive with a special energy as the holiday season takes over in December.
 The city is fully in festive mode, with Christmas lights twinkling, markets buzzing, and events popping up in every corner.
 From ice rinks and light trails to Christmas markets and concerts, it's one of the most magical times to be in London.

-Theatre takes centre stage in December, with Christmas themed shows, pantomimes and family-friendly shows running alongside West End staples.
-Seasonal favourites like The Nutcracker and festive concerts are also on the programme at opera houses and venues across the city.
+Theatre takes centre stage in December, with Christmas themed shows, pantomimes and family-friendly productions running alongside West End staples.
+Seasonal favourites like The Nutcracker ballet and festive concerts are also on the programme at opera houses and theatre venues across the city.

 Christmas markets at Southbank, Leicester Square and Greenwich serve up mulled wine, street food and handmade gifts, while iconic skating spots like Somerset House and Canary Wharf draw in crowds.
 Kew Gardens and Kenwood House become illuminated trails that turn a winter evening into something spectacular.